 You can convert any amigurumi pattern into a BLO pattern, simply by working exactly the same stitches, but only into the back loops.

 Back Loop Only - In Conclusion

-Although all my pictures have been using single or hdc crochet, you can use the back loop only technique for any stitches.
+Although all my pictures have been using single or hdc crochet, you can use the back loop only technique for any basic crochet stitch.
 Simply work the required number of yarn wraps, then when inserting your crochet hook, insert it into the back loop only, and continue forming the stitch as normal.

 Next time you are working on a crochet pattern and come across the BLO instruction, you will know exactly what to do.
 You may even find yourself using ‘Back Loop Only’ even when the pattern doesn’t say you should!
 It is very easy to learn, and does have quite a few advantages!

 - Chain the desired length, and crochet the first row of your basic crochet stitch.
 Chain the turning chain and turn.
 Identify the back loops.

 - Stitch by inserting the hook into the back loop.

 - Complete the stitch.

 - Continue across all rows for a crochet ribbing.